JulianaMancera/DriverMonitoringSystem/README.md

 ## About

 **Bantay Drive** is a mobile-based real-time driver monitoring system powered by an on-device deep learning model.
-It uses the front-facing camera to detect drowsiness and distraction in real time, escalating alerts before dangerous situations occur — entirely offline, no internet connection required.
+It uses the front-facing camera to classify driver behavior into 13 sub-classes across three parent states (NATURAL, DISTRACTED, DROWSY), escalating tiered alerts before dangerous situations occur — entirely offline, 14.12 MB, no cloud dependency.

 > *"DMS-HybridNet: A Dual-Stream Architecture Combining MobileNetV3 and Residual 1D-CNN for Real-Time Multi-Class Driver Behavior Monitoring on Mobile Edge Devices"*